platformsh/platformsh-docs/docs/src/languages/ruby.md

 3. Build your application with the build hook.

-    Assuming you have your dependencies stored in the `Gemfile` at the root of your app folder to execute build steps:
+    Assuming you have your dependencies stored in the `Gemfile` at [your app root](../create-apps/app-reference.md#root-directory), create a hook like the following:

     ```yaml
     hooks: